 Brand takeovers are ads that appear when TikTok launches.
 This means that if you use TikTok advertising strategy, you can be sure your target audience is seeing your ad.
 A brand takeover is limited to one advertiser per day and appears when users open the app.

 Mercedes Benz used this ad format in order to promote its #MBStarChallenge hashtag challenge which encouraged the TikTok community to share their version of the iconic Mercedes Benz star.

 Branded Hashtag Challenges

+Branded hashtag challenges are one of the best forms of TikTok contests out there.
 Your aim with a hashtag challenge is to create user-generated content that goes viral.
-The subtle or straightforward call to action encourages users to participate by attempting a dance challenge or whatever activity you choose.
+The subtle or straightforward call to action encourages users to participate by attempting a dance challenge or whatever activity they choose.

 Branded hashtag challenges make you responsible for creating a trend that results in more engagement and increased brand awareness.
 With a bit of creativity, you’ll be able to use a hashtag challenge to start something that’ll get your brand top of mind.

-Elf Cosmetics’ #eyelipsface hashtag challenge is a great example of a brand successfully using this strategy.
+Elf Cosmetics’ #eyelipsface hashtag challenge is a great example of TikTok success, where a brand successfully uses this strategy.
 They commissioned a song specifically for the TikTok campaign, believed to be the first original song commissioned for a TikTok campaign.

-The brand then worked with influencers to kick off their, and the results from there have been mind-blowing.
+The brand then worked with influencers to kick off its campaign, and the results from there have been mind-blowing.
 To date, the hashtag has gotten over 7 billion views.